June 29, 2025 - 4 min read

 DNS Issues?
 Read our troubleshooting guide

-Migration Failure?
-Although rare, this can happen.
 When this occurs you can switch your domain back to the old hosting and turn the instance back on.
+At this point we will refund your credit and give you an estimate to resolve the issue using our standard rates.

 How to handle issues with the hardest step of setting up managed hosting: DNS.